 - Contact lenses.
 Even if you do not have an infection from wearing your contact lenses too long, simply wearing them for several hours may irritate or inflame your eyes.
-This can lead to more eye discharge than normal when you wake up in the morning.
+This can lead to more eye discharge or crust than normal when you wake up in the morning.
 Do not sleep in your contact lenses unless your optometrist recommends a gas-permeable variety that is okay to sleep in.
 If you experience a lot more rheum in the morning, even when you do not have your contact lenses in, you may want to switch to daily disposable lenses.

 - Chronic dry eyes.
 There are several potential causes of dry eyes, but the condition may lead to sluggish or thick tears, which can increase the amount of “sleep” collected around your eyes and eyelashes in the morning.
 Ask your optometrist about the best ways to treat chronic dry eye.
 A short-term or additional course of treatment may include over-the-counter saline eyedrops.